nav9/splitVideoQualityViewer/README.md

 * `A` or `a` to toggle the axis of split (horizontal or vertical).
 The axis is vertical by default.
 * `L` or `l` to toggle the display of the line separating the videos.
 This is switched on by default.
 No line will be shown if only one video is being played.
 * `N` or `n` to toggle the display of filenames.
 This is switched off by default.
-* `up arrow` to switch positions of the videos upward if split horizontally, and backward if split vertically.
+* `[` to cycle positions of the videos upward if split horizontally, and backward if split vertically.
-* `down arrow` to switch positions of videos downward if split horizontally, and forward if split vertically.
+* `]` to cycle positions of videos downward if split horizontally, and forward if split vertically.
+* `up arrow` to decrease the delay between each frame shown (speeds the video if it had been slowed).
+* `down arrow` to increase the delay between each frame shown (slows the video).

 # More info
 * Videos will dynamically adapt to availability of video frames.
 So if two videos are played, where one ends after 1 minute and the other continues playing, the display will dynamically adapt to stop showing the first video when it no longer has any frames to display.